-- > Fall semester = all requirements must be submitted by June 11, 2020. - > Spring semester = all requirements must be submitted by October 16, 2021.
+- > Fall semester = all requirements must be submitted by June 11th. - > Spring semester = all requirements must be submitted by October 16th.

 Those attending Morton College on a student visa must enroll as a full-time credit student each semester and will be charged the international tuition rate.
 Federal and state financial aid may not be available to citizens of other countries.
 Prospective international students should contact, Courtney O'Brien, courtney.obrien@morton.edu, with additional questions.
 The international students application for admission can be found at www.Morton.edu.
 Applications will not be considered if any supporting documentation is missing.
-Students who fail to enroll as a full-time credit student each semester will have their F1 status terminated.
+Student who fail to enroll as a full-time credit student or fall below full-time status during the semester will have their F1 status terminated.
+It is the students' responsibility to maintain and keep-up with their status on their I-20.
+If the student notices a change on their I-20, the student needs to make it a priority to contact the Office of Admissions and Records/ Registrar.